aleszreis/api-automation/README.md

 Playwright-based API test suite for the Deck of Cards API.
 This repository provides a small collection of API tests that demonstrate best practices for automating REST APIs with Playwright.
 Tests cover common flows (deck creation, shuffle, draw), pile management, and negative/error cases.
 Helpers and a shared configuration keep tests consistent and easy to extend.

+Notes
+- Base URL and global settings are defined in playwright.config.ts.
+- Helpers for common flows were created in tests/utils/utils.ts to avoid duplicate code.

 Prerequisites
 - Node.js LTS (>= 18)
 - pnpm (preferred package manager)